AI

 Adoption is viral, not hierarchical.

-Someone in sales discovers ChatGPT writes better cold emails in 30 seconds than they wrote in 30 minutes.
-They mention it to their desk neighbor.
+Someone in sales discovers that ChatGPT writes better cold emails in 30 seconds than they wrote in 30 minutes.
+They mention it to the person at the next desk.
 That person tries it.
 Gets similar results.
 Tells the rest of the team.

-This is the ai adoption flywheel.
+This is the AI adoption flywheel.
 Success creates visibility.
 Visibility creates curiosity.
 Curiosity creates more success.
-The wheel spins faster with each rotation.
+The wheel spins faster with each turn.

 The difference is peer influence versus authority.
-When your colleague who does the same job as you gets promoted after using AI to 10x their output, you pay attention.
-When your VP sends an email about AI strategy, you delete it.
+When your colleague who does the exact same job as you gets promoted after using AI to dramatically increase their output, you pay attention.
+When your VP sends an email about AI strategy, you probably archive it.

 Building your flywheel

-These are people who already experiment with tools.
-Who complain about inefficient processes.
-Who answer questions in Slack channels.
-They have credibility with peers because they live in the same reality.
+These are the people who already experiment with new tools on their own.
+Who complain loudly about inefficient processes.
+Who answer questions in Slack without being asked.
+They have credibility with peers because they live in the same day-to-day reality.

 Give them access first.
 Not as a reward, but as a practical choice.
-They’ll figure out what actually works because they have to do real work with it.
+They’ll figure out what actually works because they have to produce real results with it.

 Then amplify their wins.
 Not with corporate communications.
 With simple visibility.

 Peer champion programs create horizontal influence networks that generate authentic buy-in across departments.
-When someone sees their peer’s Slack message about finishing a report in 20 minutes instead of 4 hours, they want that superpower.
+When someone reads their peer’s Slack message about finishing a report in 20 minutes instead of 4 hours, they want that.
+Badly.

-This is where FOMO becomes your friend.
-Research shows 58% of IT leaders worry their company will be left behind without AI.
-But individual employees have their own FOMO - watching colleagues get better results, recognition, and opportunities while they’re stuck doing things the old way.
+This is where FOMO becomes useful.
+Half of mid-market leaders rank AI implementation as their number-one business risk, and 45% say they’d leave their company if it fell behind on AI.
+Individual employees carry their own version of that anxiety.
+Watching colleagues get better results, more recognition, and new opportunities while they’re stuck doing things the old way is a powerful motivator.

 Removing friction